FEEDFACE-COM/piglet/README.md

 The _PiGLEt_ Go module provides bindings to the native OpenGLES and EGL libraries available for Raspberry Pi.

 Specifically, PiGLEt provides functions to create an OpenGL context using the native Broadcom drivers `libbcm_host.so` and `libbrcmEGL.so` in `/opt/vc/lib/`.
 It also provides Go function wrappers for the `libbrcmGLESv2.so` OpenGLES2 library.
 These libraries make it possible to run OpenGL programs from the command line without requiring the X Window System.
-OpenGLES programs drawing within a PiGLEt context wll be rendered to the display attached to the HDMI port of the Raspberry Pi.
+OpenGLES programs drawing within a PiGLEt context will be rendered to the display attached to the HDMI port of the Raspberry Pi.

 ## Requirements